Paul Shields (rugby union): Northampton Saints

 Shields signed for the Northampton Saints in the 2007-08 season.
 Gaining praise over his pace as a hooker, he was placed on a rotational system with Dylan Hartley.
 In September 2009 Shields retired from professional rugby after suffering a neck injury in the March of that year.

+Personal life

+His son Hugh Shields is also a professional rugby union player for Northampton Saints.